Cardiovascular Diseases (CVD) is the biggest killer and responsible for 31% of overall deaths worldwide.

 High Salt Intake

-A journal published after gathering results of 13 different studies with more than 170,000 participants concluded that high salt intake is associated with significantly increased risk of stroke and cardiovascular diseases .
+A journal published after gathering results of 13 different studies with more than 170,000 participants concluded that high salt intake is associated with a significantly increased risk of stroke and cardiovascular diseases .

 High salt consumption is linked to hypertension or high blood pressure which affects more than a billion people worldwide and is responsible for cardiovascular diseases [7,8].